Hyperandrogenism: Causes

-Polycystic ovary syndrome
+Polyendocrine metabolic ovarian syndrome

 Ultrasound of a polycystic ovary.
 Each of the dark circles represents a fluid-filled cyst.

-Polycystic ovary syndrome (PCOS) is an endocrine disorder characterized by an excess of androgens produced by the ovaries.
-It is estimated that approximately 90% of women with PCOS demonstrate hypersecretion of these hormones.
+Polyendocrine metabolic ovarian syndrome (PMOS) is an endocrine disorder characterized by an excess of androgens produced by the ovaries.
+It is estimated that approximately 90% of women with PMOS demonstrate hypersecretion of these hormones.
 The cause of this condition is unknown.
 Speculations include genetic predisposition; however, the gene or genes responsible for this remain unidentified.
 The condition may have a hereditary basis.
 Other possible causes include elevated insulin production.
-Most cases of PCOS involve insulin resistance.
-It is thought that adipose tissue dysfunction plays a role in the insulin resistance seen in PCOS.
+Most cases of PMOS involve insulin resistance.
+It is thought that adipose tissue dysfunction plays a role in the insulin resistance seen in PMOS.
 Insulin can induce excess testosterone secretion from the ovaries.
-A complication associated with polycystic ovary syndrome is high cholesterol, which is treated with statins.
+A complication associated with polyendocrine metabolic ovarian syndrome is high cholesterol, which is treated with statins.
 In a meta-analysis, atorvastatin was shown to decrease androgen concentrations in people with hyperandrogenism.

 Elevated insulin leads to lower production of sex hormone binding globulin (SHBG), a regulatory glycoprotein that suppresses the function of androgens.
-High blood levels of insulin also work in conjunction with ovarian sensitivity to insulin to cause hyperandrogenemia, the primary symptom of PCOS.
-Obese individuals may be more biologically inclined to PCOS due to markedly higher insulin.
+High blood levels of insulin also work in conjunction with ovarian sensitivity to insulin to cause hyperandrogenemia, the primary symptom of PMOS.
+Obese individuals may be more biologically inclined to PMOS due to markedly higher insulin.
 This hormonal imbalance can lead to chronic anovulation, in which the ovaries fail to release mature eggs.
 These cases of ovulatory dysfunction are linked to infertility and menstrual disturbances.
-A post hoc analysis from a randomized, placebo-controlled, multi-centre study carried out at 11 secondary care centres, as well as a longitudinal single-centre study on pregnant women in Norway, also determined that metformin had no effect on maternal androgens in pregnancies occurring in the setting of PCOS.
+A post hoc analysis from a randomized, placebo-controlled, multi-centre study carried out at 11 secondary care centres, as well as a longitudinal single-centre study on pregnant women in Norway, also determined that metformin had no effect on maternal androgens in pregnancies occurring in the setting of PMOS.

-One systemic review suggested that polymorphisms in the vitamin D receptor gene are associated with the prognosis of polycystic ovary syndrome, though this is based on small sample sizes and is debated.
-Studies have shown benefits for vitamin D supplementation in women with vitamin D deficiency and PCOS.
+One systemic review suggested that polymorphisms in the vitamin D receptor gene are associated with the prognosis of polyendocrine metabolic ovarian syndrome, though this is based on small sample sizes and is debated.
+Studies have shown benefits for vitamin D supplementation in women with vitamin D deficiency and PMOS.

 Hyperinsulinemia can increase the production of androgens in the ovaries.
-One context in which this occurs is HAIR-AN syndrome, a rare subtype of PCOS.
+One context in which this occurs is HAIR-AN syndrome, a rare subtype of PMOS.